ngenne/comp2csv/README.md

 	> comparison.exe file1 file2
 Make sure to write the abolute path (between double quotes " ") to the _file1_ and _file2_.
-Same as Python script part above, it will create an output file named "output.txt" in place of the directory you launched the script.
+Same as Python script part above, it will create an output file named "output.txt" in place of the directory you launched the exe file.